okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 ## Workaround: Custom URL Domain

-You can implement a workaround by using the [Customize the Okta URL domain](/docs/guides/custom-url-domain/) feature.
+You can implement a workaround by using the [custom URL domain](/docs/guides/custom-url-domain/) feature.

 By making your Okta org effectively part of the same domain as your application server from a browser’s perspective, Custom URL Domain moves Okta session cookies to a first-party context.
 Calls to Okta become calls within the same site, and Safari third-party cookie blocking is no longer triggered.

+For example, if the original Okta org is `you-company-name.okta.com`, and your app server has the URL `your-app.your-company-name.com`, you would use the custom URL domain feature to give your Okta org a URL like `auth.your-company-name.com`.
+That way, both your app and your Okta share the same site.
+It is okay for them to have different subdomains, in this case, `your-app` and `auth`, but the domain, `your-company-name.com` needs to be the same.

 After setting up Custom URL Domain, your need to update your configuration of the Okta Sign-In Widget and the the Okta Auth JavaScript SDK, if you use them, so that they use your new custom domain as the base URL of your org.
 If your code makes any XHR calls directly to Okta endpoints, you need to update the URLs of those calls.

-For information on updating the configuration of the Okta Sign-In Widget, see <https://github.com/okta/okta-signin-widget#basic-config-options>
+ - For information on updating the configuration of the Okta Sign-In Widget, see <https://github.com/okta/okta-signin-widget#basic-config-options>

-For information on updating the configuration of the Okta Auth JavaScript SDK, see <https://github.com/okta/okta-auth-js/blob/master/README.md>.
+ - For information on updating the configuration of the Okta Auth JavaScript SDK, see <https://github.com/okta/okta-auth-js/blob/master/README.md>.

-For XHR calls in your own code, the base URL of the endpoint needs to change.
+ - For XHR calls in your own code, the base URL of the endpoint needs to change.
 For example, a call to `https://example.okta.com/api/v1/sessions/me` would change to `https://subdomain.yourdomain.com/api/v1/sessions/me` (assuming your Custom URL domain is `subdomain.yourdomain.com`).